 - This casserole is at its best when eaten after its baked.
 However, leftovers can be stored in the fridge for 3 days within a covered container, or within the casserole dish well wrapped.

-- If wanting to freeze then the casserole is best frozen unbaked within the casserole dish, well covered for 3-6 months.
+- To freeze the casserole it is best frozen unbaked within the casserole dish, well covered for 3-6 months.
 Defrost completely before baking, and allow to sit on your work surface so that it can come to room temperature before cooking.

 - For a gluten-free green bean casserole ensure that you use gluten-free bread to create the breadcrumbs or ready-made gluten-free crumbs (link above in the ingredient list to a gf rice crumbs product), gluten-free vegan stock, and gluten-free flour for the sauce.
 I use the Doves Farm brand of gluten-free plain flour blend.